charliedondapati/containers/codespace-labs.md

 # Containers Fundamentals
 ## An overview of Containers, Docker, and Kubernetes
 ## Session labs
-## Revision 2.6 - 04/16/25
+## Revision 2.7 - 04/16/25

 **NOTES**
 1. Startup IF NOT ALREADY DONE!
 ```
 ./setup.sh
 ```
 2. Adjust codespace timeout via README instructions.
-If your codespace does time out, run *minikube start* after restarting it.
+If your codespace does time out, just run the *setup.sh* script again after restarting it.

 3. To copy and paste in the codespace, Chrome is recommended.
 You may need to use keyboard commands - CTRL-C and CTRL-V.**